CtrlK

 Completeness

-The description fails to answer 'what does this do' entirely and provides no explicit 'when to use' guidance beyond the redundant trigger phrase.
+The description fails to answer 'what does this do' (no capabilities listed) and 'when should Claude use it' (no explicit use-case guidance beyond the redundant trigger phrase).
 Both components are missing or very weak.

 1 / 3